 Another role Carter took on was diplomacy and intervention during international crises.
 Here, he waves as he leaves the presidential palace in Port-au-Prince after meeting with Haitian leaders during 1994.
 Following Carter's intervention, Haiti's military leaders agreed to step down after marathon talks, paving the way for exiled President Jean-Bertrand Aristide's peaceful return.

 Carter also applied his energies to domestic issues, particularly housing, and took a big role in Habitat for Humanity, an organization trying to improve conditions for low-income Americans.
 Much of his work was hands-on.
-Here, Carter measures a window opening for homes he helped construct in Miami, Fla., during 1991.
+Here, Carter measures a window opening for homes he helped construct in Miami in 1991.

 In 1994, Carter, secretly backed by the Clinton administration, traveled to North Korea to meet with ailing President Kim Il-Sung.
 He came away with a deal, called the Agreed Framework, in which Pyongyang agreed to limit its nuclear activities in return for aid from the U.S. Here, a weary-looking Carter returns to the South Korean side of the demilitarized zone (DMZ).

 First base with Fidel

 In May 2002, Carter became the first American president to visit Cuba since the 1959 revolution.
 Here, he and Cuban President Fidel Castro talk at a baseball game in Havana.
 In an uncensored speech on national television and radio, Carter called on the U.S. to end "an ineffective 43-year-old economic embargo" and on Castro to hold free elections, improve human rights and allow greater civil liberties.